Caius Science Network:

 Not available

-Rafi Blumenfeld: "Can we use a recent quantitative structural characterisation of disordered foams for early detection of metastasis risk?"
+Rafi Blumenfeld: Can we use a recent quantitative structural characterisation of disordered foams for early detection of metastasis risk?

 Abstract:

+I have developed a method to describe quantitatively local structures of disordered granular, cellular and porous media.
+The method works both for 2D and 3D structures and it turns out to be sensitive to subtle differences in structural characteristics, which are difficult to capture by eye.
 I would like to explore application of the method to detect precursors to metastasis, based on the hypothesis that, prior to metastasis, tissues undergo structural changes.
 Specifically, the idea is to compare normal and pre-metastasis tissues for significant differences, which can be used as a warning sign.

-My aim here is to interest someone, or more than one person, with access to good resolution images of such tissues.
+My aim is to interest someone, or more than one person, with access to good resolution images of such tissues.
 The scale of the project may vary from a small test of the hypothesis on a specific type of quasi 2D tissue to a PhD, or larger, project.
 Positive results could be considered as a basis for a funding proposal.

 Presentation

-• Meeting 2: (November 23, 2017, Caius college Fellows dining room, 20:30)
+• Meeting 2: November 23, 2017, Caius college Fellows dining room, 20:30

-1. Rob Miller: "Loss, Irreversibility and Ideal Machines"
+Rob Miller: Loss, Irreversibility and Ideal Machines

 Abstract: